bcgov/mobile-developer-guide/docs/developer.md

 ## Accessing the developer accounts
 Your Product Owner will invite you to the Apple and Google developer programs.
-You'll have access to the apps you are developing in both App Store Connect and Play Console.
+You'll have access to the apps you're developing in both App Store Connect and Play Console.

 ### Apple Developer Program